 A Note about Terminology

 The language we use to discuss identity is constantly changing.
-Although we have attempted to include as many general terms as we can that are relevant to LGBTQ+ youth, new terms are always appearing and the usage of existing terms is evolving.
+We have provided general terms for sex assigned at birth, sexual orientation, gender identity and other key terms.
+New terms are always appearing and the usage of existing terms is evolving.
 The best approach is to ask youth themselves which terms they prefer and what those terms mean to them.

-A person who does not experience romantic attraction.
-Aromantic is not the same as asexual (see below).
+A person who does not experience sexual attraction.

 A person who experiences romantic, emotional, and/or sexual attraction to people of two or more genders.